jeedo/jeedo.github.io/_posts/2022-11-11-welcome-to-jekyll.markdown

 categories: jekyll update
 ---

-Why thankyou for welcoming here! - gonna leave there here so I kno what do do next time :)
+Why thank you for welcoming here! - gonna leave there here so I know what do do next time :)

 You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.